Uranium in Kyrgyzstan

 Having been annexed by Russia in 1876, Kyrgyzstan became a Soviet republic in 1936 and achieved independence in 1991.
 Electricity production in 2011 was about 15 TWh, 80% hydro, from 3.6 GWe installed capacity.

-The country has a history of uranium mining, but reports no uranium resources today (its last report in the IAEA ‘Red Book’ was 2002).
+The country has a history of uranium mining, but reports no uranium resources today (its last report in the IAEA ‘Red Book’ was 2002), though the Kamushanovskoye deposit is proposed for development.
 The State Agency on Geology and Mineral Resources of the Kyrgyz Republic is the public agency that implements policy in the field of subsoil use and the development of the mining industry.
 The country’s Mineral Resources Act was amended in 2014.

 The Mailuu-Suu district, in the Jalal-Abad Province in western Kyrgyzstan was a significant uranium mining area in the Soviet era to 1989 where more than 9000 tonnes of uranium was produced between 1946 and 1967 from carbonate ore.
 The Kara Balta Mining Combine was set up in the 1950s to mine and treat this ore in the north, near Bishkek.
 After Kyrgyz uranium mining ceased, in 1997 it became a joint stock company, Kara Baltinski Ore Mining & Processing Combine, and in 2007 the 72% state equity was purchased by the Renova Group – see below.